DeiveTheDev/TestMod/README.md

 TurnipLabs (for the base mod)
 ---

+## Prerequisites

+Know how to program in Java: https://www.codecademy.com/learn/learn-java

 ## Instructions

 First, download the Example Mod by TurnipLabs and follow their README.
 After that you come back here.